miralem-cebic/DistributedNotifications/README.md

 The second daemon is running in the background as a LaunchDaemon.

-The is that the two daemons communicate trouth Notification with each other.
+The goal is that the two daemons communicate trouth Notification with each other.
 Also the first Daemon should display a UI in OS X Login Window.

 ## How To Build